Jeffrey Schwarz: Career

 Following Hunter's participation in I Am Divine, Schwarz was approached by Hunter's partner, Allan Glaser, about adapting Hunter's best-selling autobiography, Tab Hunter Confidential: The Making of a Movie Star (2005, co-written with Eddie Muller), into a documentary feature of same name.
 The film features extensive interviews with Hunter, as well as friends and associates such as John Waters, Debbie Reynolds, Clint Eastwood, and George Takei.
 It had its World Premiere at the 2015 South by Southwest Film Festival, and went on to screen at festivals around the world to great acclaim.
 The film was nominated for "Outstanding Documentary" at the 27th GLAAD Media Awards.

 Schwarz' 2017 The Fabulous Allan Carr, is a documentary about flamboyant Hollywood producer Allan Carr, famous for producing Grease, Can't Stop the Music, La Cage aux Folles, and the notorious 1989 Academy Awards broadcast.
 The film made its debut at the 2017 Seattle International Film Festival (SIFF).
 It features interviews with Patricia Birch, Maxwell Caulfield, Steve Guttenberg, Randy Jones, Randal Kleiser, Sherry Lansing, Lorna Luft, Michael Musto, Robert Osborne, Brett Ratner, Connie Stevens, Alana Stewart, Marlo Thomas, Bruce Vilanch and more.

 In 2021, Boulevard!
 A Hollywood Story premiered at Outfest Los Angeles.
 Schwarz produced and directed along with John Boccardo.
 The film is about Dickson Hughes and Richard Stapley, two young composers who are hired by movie star Gloria Swanson to adapt a musical version of Billy Wilder's 1950 film Sunset Boulevard.
 The documentary also follows director Jeffrey Schwarz as he uncovers the story and discovers what happened to the two men later in their lives.
 The film features TCM's Robert Osborne in one of his final film appearances.

 In February, 2023, Commitment to Life premiered at the Santa Barbara International Film Festival.
 It was acquired by NBC Universal's Peacock and made its debut on World AIDS Day December 1, 2023.
 The film tells the story of the fight against AIDS in Los Angeles, with an emphasis on the work of APLA Health, formerly known as AIDS Project Los Angeles.
-The film features interviews with Jewel Thais-Williams, Phill Wilson, Michael S. Gottlieb, Rev. Steve Pieters, Karamo Brown, Bruce Vilanch, Jeffrey Katzenberg, Torie Osborn, and Bamby Salcedo among others.
+The film features interviews with Jewel Thais-Williams, Phill Wilson, Michael S. Gottlieb, Rev. Steve Pieters, Karamo Brown, Bruce Vilanch, Jeffrey Katzenberg, Torie Osborn, and Bamby Salcedo.

 Schwarz has served as producer, co-producer, and executive producer on Ron Nyswaner's She's the Best Thing In It, Michael Stabile's Seed Money: The Chuck Holmes Story, Elijah Drenner's That Guy Dick Miller, and Rob Epstein and Jeffrey Friedman's And the Oscar Goes To.
 He was also consulting producer on Lisa Dapolito and CNN Films' Love, Gilda, which premiered at the 2018 Tribeca Film Festival, as well as Jennifer Kroot's The Untold Tales of Armistead Maupin.